公益財団法人 広島平和文化センター国際市民交流課

 1. Turning the water supply on and off:

-If you want your water supply turned on or off, contact the City of Hiroshima Waterworks Bureau Newly Moved Customer Advice Center at least three to four days in advance.
+If you want your water supply turned on or off, contact the Hiroshima City Waterworks Bureau Newly Moved Customer Advice Center at least three to four days in advance.

 Waterworks Bureau Newly Moved Customer Advice Center